daxcee/Flow-API/README.md

 ## MIT License
 Copyright 2015 srmds

-Licensed under the Apache License, Version 2.0 (the "License");
+Licensed under the Apache License, Version 2.0 (the "Software");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)